Privacy Policy for Cameras in Vehicles (EU)

 In the context of the processing of personal data, data subjects are entitled to the following rights under GDPR:

 • Right of access: The right pursuant to Art.
-15 GDPR to obtain information from the data controller as to whether or not personal data conercing you are being processed.
+15 GDPR to obtain information from the data controller as to whether or not personal data concerning you are being processed.
 Where that is the case, you have the right to obtain access to the personal data and information on how they are processed.

 • Right to rectification: The right pursuant to Art.
 16 GDPR to obtain from the controller without undue delay the rectification of inaccurate personal data as well as the right to have incomplete personal data completed.